rackerlabs/rackspace-how-to/content/cloud-files/choose-a-rackspace-backup-solution.md

 Cloud Backup offers the following benefits and functionality:

-1. Fully manageable through the Cloud Control Panel and an API.
+1. Fully manageable through the Cloud Control Panel and an application programming interface (API).

-2. De-duplicates files, reducing costs and disk usage.
+2. Deduplicates files, reducing costs and disk usage.

 3. Offers Cyclic Redundancy Checking (CRC) of files, which verifies consistency and checks for corruption after archiving.